mylesdawson/hearthstone-project/README.md

 3. Generate new minion cards by using [Max Woolf's RNN Text Generator](https://github.com/minimaxir/textgenrnn): `python3 textgen.py card_texts.txt`.
 This will create 3 .txt files (after some time) that contain generated cards at different temperatures.
 Temperatures closer to 1 have more freedom in creating wild output combinations.
 To see some results without having to wait long set `num_epochs=1` or view the provided generated_output.txt files.
 Running this will also create a model_weights.hdf5 file.
 This file is used to reuse the model without retraining (see step 4)

 4. Reuse model by running `python3 textgen_from_weights.py new_model_weights.hdf5 <n_samples> <temperature>`.
-Doing so will quickly generate n samples at specified temperature.
-I would not recommend going above 1 temperature.
+Performing this step will quickly generate n samples at specified temperature.
+Going above temperature 1 is not recommended.